-[aka: "Lassie Main & End Title", and aka: "Lassie Theme"; Original title: "Presenting The Doctor" from the 1940 RKO Radio film, "The Courageous Dr. Christian"; This was the original broad sweeping orchestral theme used during the very FIRST season of the series; According to vocalist Charlotte Erwine and library music expert Paul Mandell, this melody was originally written for "The Courageous Dr. Christian", a 1940 RKO Radio Picture, scored by composer William Lava.
+[aka: "Lassie Main & End Title", and aka: "Lassie Theme"; Original title: "Presenting The Doctor" from the 1940 RKO Radio film, "The Courageous Dr. Christian"; This was the original broad sweeping orchestral theme used during the very FIRST season of the series; According to vocalist Charlotte Erwine and library music expert Paul Mandell, this melody was originally written for "The Courageous Dr. Christian", a 1940 RKO Radio Picture, scored by William Lava.
 Paul Mandell identified it specifically as the cue called "Presenting the Doctor" heard during the Main Title, but this melody is used as a motif throughout the film.
 RKO must have also made this track available for licensing for other purposes many years after its first use in the "Dr. Christian" films, since contributor Eli Segal reports this melody was also heard in the underscore of Ed Wood's infamous 1953 documentary "Glen or Glenda" a year before the Lassie series began airing.
-Lassie Music Director Raoul Kraushaar had worked at RKO as a composer and Music Editor for their "B-Pictures", and like David Chudnow of MUTEL and David Gordon of Gordon Music, decided he could make money by licensing music tracks from RKO and other low-budget studios to re-use them in television.
+Lassie Music Director Raoul Kraushaar had worked at RKO as a writer and Music Editor for their "B-Pictures", and like David Chudnow of MUTEL and David Gordon of Gordon Music, decided he could make money by licensing music tracks from RKO and other low-budget studios to re-use them in television.
 Chudnow's MUTEL stood for "MUsic for TELevision."
 This practice which has been called "Music Packaging" had a shaky legal foundation the way some did it; Although recordings of tracks made for theatrical films were the property of studios, the compositions on which they were based had not been licensed specifically for use in any other medium like TV, only for films.
 And music has several kinds of rights and royalties -- those for the composition, those that are for the recordings, and those for synchronization of compositions and recordings with a particular project -- either on film or video.
 So there was a "gray area" which Chudnow, Gordon, Kraushaar and a few other Music Packagers of the 1950s successfully exploited.
-Representing their skill as music editors and their "library" of tracks, Music Packagers edited "B-picture" music tracks into episodes of TV series, and if the composer discovered the extra use and complained to ASCAP, to feign ignorance and pay him a fee or "buy out" his rights.
-If the Musician's Union complained about re-using recordings made for a motion picture, Music Packagers would actually hire the original composer and tell him to "change a few notes", then send the scores to Europe, Japan or even Mexico where low- cost orchestras would re-record the cues as if they were a different composition with a different title for ASCAP royalties.
+Representing their skill as music editors and their "library" of tracks, Music Packagers edited "B-picture" music tracks into episodes of TV series, and if the writer discovered the extra use and complained to ASCAP, to feign ignorance and pay him a fee or "buy out" his rights.
+If the Musician's Union complained about re-using recordings made for a motion picture, Music Packagers would actually hire the original author, and tell him to "change a few notes", then send the scores to Europe, Japan or even Mexico where low- cost orchestras would re-record the cues as if they were a different composition with a different title for ASCAP royalties.
 During the 1950s, foreign recordings of re-cycled cues were made for many TV series including "The Lone Ranger", "The Cisco Kid", "Death Valley Days", "Blondie", "Lassie", "Superman", and others.
 Even original cues for "Ozzie and Harriet" and CBS Westerns were recorded for first-run use by foreign orchestras because of the U.S. Musicians Union policies on "tracking."
 But getting back to re-cycled cues: there was the matter of the publisher's share of royalties.
-Performance royalties such as those collected by ASCAP and BMI have two parts: the composers share and the publishers share (split equally in most cases.)
+Performance royalties such as those collected by ASCAP and BMI have two parts: the writer's share and the publisher's share (split equally in most cases.)
 These Music Packagers were shrewd enough to realize that there was also a void in determining who published the music for TV.
 If the motion picture studio didn't claim the music publishing, (and the low-budget studios hadn't wized up to any benefit from that yet) the Music Packager would go ahead and claim themselves as publishers inventing a name for claiming royalties on cue sheets.
 The name Kraushaar chose for his "publishing company" was Omar Music.
 And it was under this name that several Lassie cues and THEMEs were originally listed on ASCAP cue sheets.
-So here again, the rights that the composer should have under his control were being usurped unless they complained and/or filed a legal action to get back the publishing rights for themselves.
-A few composers such as Irving Gertz did so, but several others wanted to still get work from such Music Directors in the future and were reluctant to fight.
-Over the years, some composers finally succeeded in reclaiming their rights and ASCAP made changes in the publishing, but in some cases the credits were corrected years after most royalties had been paid.
+So here again, the rights that the original author should have under his control were being usurped unless they complained and/or filed a legal action to get back the publishing rights for themselves.
+A few authors such as Irving Gertz did so, but several others wanted to still get work from such Music Directors in the future and were reluctant to fight.
+Over the years, some authors finally succeeded in reclaiming their rights, and ASCAP made changes in its credits, but in some cases the credits were corrected years after most royalties had been paid.
 But in 1960-61 the success in recycling this nostalgic old tune for the Lassie TV series inspired sheet music publication in several forms, including an arrangement for school orchestras and bands as well as a commission of new lyrics for the tune written by Charles Newman and a new title "Secret of the Silent Hills."
-This was one way the original composer William Lava could have in obtaining some benefit from the use of his music on television; the publisher he chose was the least egrigious of the Music Packagers -- David Gordon of Marlen Music -- who did seem to try to be fair with composers even though re-cycling of cues went on through him also.]
-Composer: music by William Lava (ASCAP), with lyrics added by Charles Newman (ASCAP) [for awhile, music packager Raoul Kraushaar of Omar Music Service which supplied cues for the show, claimed credit as composer.
-But it was actually William Lava who really composed this melody, a fact which was later corrected when printed music was published.
-However, see the next theme which Kraushaar adapted from this one, with only a slight variation in melody, using the same chord progression.]
-Original Publisher: Marlen Music (ASCAP), sole selling agent Gordon Music Co.
+This was one way the original writer William Lava could have in obtaining some benefit from the use of his music on television; the publisher he chose was the least egregious of the Music Packagers -- David Gordon of Marlen Music -- who did seem to try to be fair with authors even though re-cycling of cues went on through him also.
+For awhile, music packager Raoul Kraushaar of Omar Music Service which supplied cues for the show, claimed credit as the writer of this THEME.
+But it was actually William Lava who really wrote this tune, a fact which was later corrected when printed music was published.
+However, see the next THEME below which Kraushaar adapted from this one, with only a slight variation in notes of the melody, using the same chord progression.]
+Composer: music by William ("Bill") Lava (ASCAP), with lyrics added by Charles Newman (ASCAP) Original Publisher: Marlen Music (ASCAP), sole selling agent Gordon Music Co.
 1997 Publisher: Gordon Music Company (ASCAP) Copyright Date: 1961, as seen on band arrangement 1940, concurrent with the film Recordings:

 [aka: "Lassie (Signature)(M & E)", the theme which was used as Main & End Titles during the eleventh and twelfth seasons after Lassie had been adopted into the service of Park Rangers; and later during certain syndicated rerun packages; Nathan Scott (father of studio and jazz saxophonist Tom Scott) made the arrangement heard on the air (verified by Tom Scott.)]
-Arranger/Adapter: Nathan Scott (ASCAP) Composer: Traditional English folk melody, in a copyrighted arrangement by Nathan Scott (ASCAP) [publishers of this arrangement]: Original Publisher: Arch Lassie Account, Arch Music Co., Inc. (ASCAP) 1997 Publisher: Lone Ranger Music, Inc. (ASCAP) c/o Broadway Video Inc. Copyright Date: [composition in the Public Domain] Renewal Date: Recordings:
+Composer: *Traditional* [English folk melody], adaptation by Nathan G. Scott (ASCAP) Orig.
+Publisher (of the arrangement): Arch Lassie Account, Arch Music Co., Inc. (ASCAP) 1997 Publisher (of the arrangement): Lone Ranger Music, Inc. (ASCAP) c/o Broadway Video Inc. Copyright Date: Renewal Date: Recordings:

 You can make a difference...